splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

    If the heat map only uses green and red, then green indicates a healthy instance and red indicates a problem.

-   To apply visually-accessible color palettes to heat maps, select :menuselection:`<USER-ID> > Account Settings`, then select your desired color accessibility from the :guilabel:`Color Accessibility` menu.
+   To apply visually-accessible color palettes to heat maps, select :menuselection:`<USER-ID> > App Preferences`, then select your desired color accessibility from the :guilabel:`Color Accessibility` menu.

 #.
 Investigate correlations between instances and their health by grouping the instances based on a dimension, custom property, or tag.
 To group instances, select the metadata name from the :guilabel:`Group by` drop-down list.